How to gift a property to a child, spouse, civil partner or family member

 - Adding a new partner or spouse to the deeds of your home

-- Gift a property (or share in a property) to a child, spouse, civil partner or other other family member
+- Gift a property (or share in a property) to a child, spouse, civil partner or other family member

 Gifting your property to your children can reduce the value of your estate, thereby reducing or negating the amount of Inheritance Tax (IHT) your children will need to pay.